ManhHoDinh/Paradise_Hotel_Management/README.md

 <p>
     * Easy information retrieval. <br>
-    * The application must be compatible with most common operating systems such as Windows Vista SP1, Windows 8.1, Windows 10, Windows 11, etc. It should operate stably, avoiding system crashes that cause inconvenience to users during use.
+    * The application must be compatible with most common operating systems such as Android 10, Android 11, Android 12, Ios 13, Ios 14, etc. It should operate stably, avoiding system crashes that cause inconvenience to users during use.
 Additionally, the application should be easy to expand and upgrade in the future. <br>
     * A friendly interface with a reasonable layout that is harmonious in color and highly synchronized, and allows granting of user permissions through an account.